Trees

 The distinction between trees and shrubs is not especially clear.
 Generally, trees are taller than 12 ft at maturity, with a single woody, central stem and a distinct head.
 By contrast, shrubs tend to be woody perennial plants with multiple stems originating near the soil line.
 Shrubs are also usually shorter than 12 ft at maturity.
 You can see why the line between shrubs and trees can be somewhat fluid.
 On the basis of height, the English Holly listed under Shrubs should belong under Trees, but in its dense, bushy habit it is a shrub, so that’s where I’ve placed it.
 Below, you’ll find a small listing of trees available.
 If you’re looking for a specific tree, make sure to check under shrubs as well, and vice versa.

 Also known as Purple Smoke Tree or Bush.
-A small ornamental with reddish purple foliage and large plumes of feathery pink flowers.
+A small to medium ornamental with reddish purple foliage and large plumes of feathery pink flowers.
 The deciduous foliage holds its colour all summer before turning scarlet in the fall.
 Cotinus is drought tolerant and creates an accent in the garden with its colourful foliage, especially near golden leafed plants.
 Deer resistant as it matures, although deer have been known to browse on young foliage.
-8-20 ft tall x up to 15 ft wide. $7.
-2 pots left.
+10-15 ft tall and wide at maturity.
+These are nicely-branched, 2-3 foot plants taken from branches which touched down and rooted.
+Freshly dug end of April with roots but no root ball.
+A very good price at $10 to make up for the lack of root ball.
+Price will go up next year when they’re more established!
+3 pots left

 Douglas Fir